 Day 4 – Allenby Pass

-Today is the day we have all been waiting for.
+Today is the day we have all been waiting for on our horseback riding Banff trip.
 Although the whole horseback backcountry trip in Banff has been a highlight, this day took the cake.
 That’s because it’s the day we head to Allenby Pass.
 Allenby Pass is a less explored area of the park, but is definitely one of the most beautiful parts of Banff.
 Sitting at 2468 meters is a gorgeous stretch of mountains and a deep valley to enjoy.

 The horses allow you to gain elevation almost effortlessly.
 If you feel nervous that’s completely natural, but I encourage you to keep going up the pass – you won’t be disappointed!
 When you reach the top enjoy the views, take photos, and fuel your hunger with a delicious packed lunch from the team before heading back down.